martin-welss/wildfly-git-install/README.txt

 wildfly-git-install lets you install your customized wildfly-installation on all your computers and servers of your build-pipeline: development workstations, testsystems, ci-servers and production systems.
 Just setup a central git-repository and change the configuration to your needs and clone it on the other servers.

 The system-specific configurations like database url, user and password are externalized to the file system.properties residing in the users home directory.
 Of course the local system.properties are NOT tracked by git.
-By using git to manage your installations you get all its  power and benefits your used to:
+By using git to manage your installations you get all its  power and benefits you are used to:
-- easily track changes and nail down configurations differences
+- easily track changes and nail down configuration differences or bugs
 - switch back and forth between commits and branches
 - experiment with new configurations without regrets